Catherine Labouré: Later life and service to the poor and elderly

 Immediately after taking her vows, Labouré was sent to the Hospice d'Enghien, located in the village of Reuilly, which, at the time, was slightly outside the city limits of Paris.
 She spent the next forty years there, caring for the elderly and infirm.
 For this, she is called the patroness of seniors.

 During this time, she not only cared for the sick, but also worked on the hospice's farm, looked after the poultry and cleaned the stables.
 Her life was notable for her devotion to the poor and elderly and for her humility and profound silence.

 Death and legacy

 Labouré died in the Hospice on December 31, 1876, at the age of 70.
 Her body was later moved and is now encased in glass beneath the side altar in the Chapel of Our Lady of Graces of the Miraculous Medal in 140 Rue du Bac, Paris.

-Her cause for sainthood was declared upon discovery that her body was incorrupt.
-She was beatified on May 28, 1933, by Pope Pius XI and canonized on July 27, 1947, by Pope Pius XII.

-Labouré's feast day is observed on November 28 according to the liturgical calendar of the Congregation of the Mission, the Daughters of Charity of Saint Vincent de Paul and the Roman Catholic Archdiocese of Paris.
-She is listed in the Martyrologium Romanum for December 31.
+Her cause for beatification was opened upon discovery that her body was incorrupt.
+Catherine Labouré was beatified on May 28, 1933, by Pope Pius XI and canonized on July 27, 1947, by Pope Pius XII.
+Her feast is observed on November 28 according to the liturgical calendar of the Congregation of the Mission, the Daughters of Charity of Saint Vincent de Paul and the Archdiocese of Paris.
+There is a church under construction in Asia dedicated to her, the St. Catherine Labouré Church, Putatan of Sabah, Malaysia.